No. 1 Georgia loses Bowers early, scores 27 straight to beat Vandy 37-20

 UP NEXT

-Georgia gets an open date before going to Jacksonville to play Florida on Oct.
+Georgia gets to rest before going to Jacksonville to play Florida on Oct.
 28.

 Vanderbilt also has an open date before visiting No. 13 Mississippi.